Tuition & Financial Aid

 It’s important to avoid borrowing more than you’ll be able to repay after graduation.
 A reasonable monthly student loan payment would be 8-10% of your monthly income.

-Check out the Budgeting and Loan Repayment Calculator information offered by the U.S. Department of Education.
-Theses are good tools to help you plan your expenses and loan debt.
+Check out the creating your budget and Loan Simulator tools offered by the U.S. Department of Education.
+These are good tools to help you plan your expenses and loan debt.

 Take a look at this chart based on a 10-year repayment period to see what your monthly payments could look like.
 Payments reflect a 6.8% interest rate.